talon-one/talon_go/docs/ManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RemoveLoyaltyPoints**
-> RemoveLoyaltyPoints(ctx, programID, integrationID, optional)
+> RemoveLoyaltyPoints(ctx, programID, integrationID, body)
 Deduct points in a certain loyalty program for the specified customer